jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 <br>
 <img src="./screenshots/img_results_obtained.png" width="900">

-Seeing the top prediction
+Seeing the hero the image recognition model most thought the image was of
 <br>
 <img src="./screenshots/top_prediction.png" width="900">

-Seeing all the probabilities
+Seeing all the probabilities for an image that was sent to the image recognition model
 <br>
 <img src="./screenshots/all_probs.png" width="900">